-Our Solicitor.
-The Solicitor to the Council provides his opinion on our compliance with our legal obligations.
+Our Solicitor - The Solicitor to the Council provides his opinion on our compliance with our legal obligations.

-Financial procedures and Contract Standing Orders.
-We have to ensure that we act in accordance with the law as well as various other regulations.
+Financial procedures and Contract Standing Orders - We have to ensure that we act in accordance with the law as well as various other regulations.
 We have developed policies and procedures for our officers to ensure that, as far as are possible, they understand their responsibilities both to the Council and to the public.
 Two key documents are the Financial Procedure Rules and the Contract Standing Orders, which are available to all officers via the Council's Intranet, as well as available to the public as part of the Constitution.
+The Contract Standing Orders are currently being reviewed and changes will be considered by the Governance Committee during 2015.

-Financial Management.
-Our financial management arrangements conform with the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
+Financial Management - Our financial management arrangements conform with the requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
 In addition to the Financial and Contractual procedure rules contained within the constitution, in order to maintain its financial management the Council operates budgetary control procedures which are used in conjunction with a Medium Term Financial Plan (MTFP).